IQSS/dataverse/doc/sphinx-guides/source/api/external-tools.rst

 Adding Your Tool to the Inventory of External Tools
 +++++++++++++++++++++++++++++++++++++++++++++++++++

 Once you've gotten your tool working, please make a pull request to update the list of tools above!
-You are also welcome to download :download:`dataverse-external-tools.tsv <../_static/admin/dataverse-external-tools.tsv>`, add your tool to the TSV file, create and issue at https://github.com/IQSS/dataverse/issues , and then upload your TSV file there.
+You are also welcome to download ``dataverse-external-tools.tsv`` located at ``/_static/admin/dataverse-external-tools.tsv``, add your tool to the TSV file, create and issue at https://github.com/IQSS/dataverse/issues , and then upload your TSV file there.

 Unless your tool runs entirely in a browser, you may have integrated server-side software with your Dataverse installation.
 If so, please double check that your software is listed in the :doc:`/admin/integrations` section of the Admin Guide and if not, please open an issue or pull request to add it.
 Thanks!